+'''

 (define-values (variable \cdots) expr)

+'''

-The number of values returned by expr must match the number of variables provided.
+The number of values returned by expr must match the number of variables provided, and the variables must be distinct.

 All of the variables are bound sequentially after expr is evaluated.
 If an error occurs while binding one of the definitions (perhaps because the variable is a constant that is already defined), then the definitions for the preceding variables will have already completed, but definitions for the remaining variables will never complete.